ThirdAILabs/Thirdai-Platform-v2/docs/Readme.md

 To generate the current documentation, follow these steps:

+1. Install the requirements present in `requirements.txt`.
-1. Open a terminal in the root directory of the project and go to `docs/` directory
+2. Open a terminal in the root directory of the project and go to `docs/` directory
-2. Run the following command to build the documentation:
+3. Run the following command to build the documentation:

    ```sh
    make html SPHINXOPTS="-v"